Mititei

-If you want to learn how to cook them, this is the current recipe for them in Romania.

 History

-A popular story claims that 'mici' or 'mititei' were invented in the late 14th century and that they are originating from the Ottoman Empire.
+A popular story claims that 'mici' or 'mititei' were invented in the late 14th century and that they originated from Serbia, then part of Ottoman Empire.

 Throughout the years, the recipe lost some of the original ingredients, such as caraway seeds and allspice, and began being made with pork, rather than beef and lamb.
 Sodium bicarbonate, a raising agent, is also commonly added to the modern Romanian recipe, which improves both the flavor and the texture.

 Cultural and economic significance

 Mici are very popular all across Romania, with an estimated 440 million mici consumed each year in Romania.
 They are eaten in homes, restaurants and pubs, but are probably most associated with outdoor grilling.
 As many Romanians celebrate International Workers' Day (1 May) by going to barbecues and picnics, mici have become strongly associated with the holiday in recent years, 30 million mititei being eaten in Romania on the first day of May in 2019.
 Mici are sometimes called the "national dish of Romania" in the media, despite lacking any such official designation.

 In 2018, between 5% and 10% of all the mici produced in Romania were exported, mainly to countries with large Romanian diasporas, such as Italy, Spain and the United Kingdom.